 But Brendan's care team introduced a different strategy.

-"Brendan's disease was less aggressive than many experience, allowing him to avoid dialysis for many years," says Brendan's nephrologist Amna Ilahe, MD, of The University of Kansas Health System.
+"Brendan's disease was less aggressive than many experience, allowing him to avoid dialysis for many years," says Brendan's former nephrologist Amna Ilahe, MD.
 "However, it is important for patients like Brendan to have an awareness of kidney transplant so they can begin the process early.
 Receiving a transplant before dialysis becomes necessary is the ideal progression and provides the best long-term result."